 For those with PTSD, sleep can be their enemy, plagued by a past, one that steps into their dreamland and tears through it like a tornado.
 Hang in – there is hope.Tweet

 While there is some sort of expectation that I will remember the nightmares from my attempts at slumber, this is simply not the case.
-What it does is bring me back to the realm of the woken world is an intense, heavy feeling that denies me a great night’s sleep.
+What it does is bring me back to the realm of the woken world in an intense, heavy feeling that denies me a great night’s sleep.
 This, of course, rejuvenates PTSD’s other life interrupting symptoms.
-There is hope!
+So, hang in – there’s hope!

-The eyes deceive us, for the only know what’s in front of them.
+The eyes deceive us, for they only know what’s in front of them.

 Now, with that said, I find this dastardly bastard has its hands wrapped around what was a long period of peace, systematically throwing me back into a terrifying yet familiar place.

 Luckly, I am a keen observer and can sort of tell when my memories of rendering aid to others in my fire service days, is slowly boiling its way to the surface.
 I guess the best way to communicate this to the outside of the mental illness world, is like this: